 Some retailers and their trade associations oppose the deal, saying it’s too generous to the card companies and grants too much leeway to raise rates in the future.

-Vocal opponents of the deal include the Retail Industry Leaders Association, the National Retail Federation, the National Restaurant Association, the National Community Pharmacists Association and the National Association of Convenience Stores, as well as retailers Wal-Mart Stores Inc. (WMT) and Target Corp.
-(TGT)
+Vocal opponents of the deal include the Retail Industry Leaders Association, the National Retail Federation, the National Restaurant Association, the National Community Pharmacists Association and the National Association of Convenience Stores, as well as retailers Wal-Mart Stores Inc. (WMT:US) and Target Corp.
+(TGT:US)

 Jeffrey Shinder, a lawyer representing some of those groups, told the judge in an Oct.
 23 letter that many merchants don’t think the deal qualifies for initial approval “because of its obvious and facial defects.”